Skip to content

 Abstract

 Kinetic is a completely decentralized protocol that maps human-readable names to cryptographic identities (KIDs), which in turn map to service manifests.
-Kinetic eliminates the need for blockchains, consensus algorithms, or trusted resolution authorities by strictly utilizing verifiable delay functions (VDFs), cryptographic signatures, and a Kademlia Distributed Hash Table (DHT).
+Kinetic eliminates the need for global ledgers, heavy consensus algorithms, or trusted resolution authorities by strictly utilizing verifiable delay functions (VDFs), cryptographic signatures, and a Kademlia Distributed Hash Table (DHT).

 This document serves as the formal architectural specification for the Kinetic protocol, encompassing the resolution lifecycle, data schemas, empirical proofs, and light-client operational models.